Control Infrastructure for a Pulsed Ion Accelerator: Database layout and setup

-Each shot all data from pulsed devices is saved in the \textit{Shot} table.
+For each shot, all data from pulsed devices is saved in the \textit{Shot} table.
 We use a LabVIEW timestamp (in seconds) as the row key and a device name (e.g. PXI crate number and slot number) to identify a composite key.
 The data is then saved as a JSON\cite{json} string.
 We also save a version number in case the LabVIEW cluster used to store the data changes.
-The settings of each device is saved in a similar manner in its own table.
-Here, we only use a md5-hash of the data as the primary key and do not store any devicename or time information.
-The hash value of the setting string is used as a key in the shot table.
-Continuous data (e.g. every second or less often) is saved in its own table.
-For the non-pulsed data, we only save floating values and a time stamp and use the devicename as the row key together with a composite key that encodes the year(Y) and month(M) as integer in the format YYYYMM.
-This way about 10000 entries are saved in each row, which is a manageable value for Cassandra.
-For some diagnostic we also set the time-to-live (TTL), so that we have a high resolution for recent events, but only low time resolution for older events, e.g. monitoring PXI crate temperature.
+The settings of each device are saved in a similar manner in a separate \textit{Setting} table.
+Here, we use an md5-hash of the data as the primary key and do not store any device name or time information.
+The md5-hash value of the setting string is used as a key in the Shot table.
+Continuous data (e.g. every second or less) is saved in the \textit{Data} table.
+For the non-pulsed data, we only save floating values and a time stamp, and use the device name as the row key together with a composite key that encodes the year(Y) and month(M) as an integer in the format YYYYMM.
+In this way about 10000 entries are saved in each row, which is a manageable value for Cassandra.
+For some diagnostics (e.g. monitoring temperature) we also set the time-to-live (TTL) so that we have a high time resolution for recent events, but only a low time resolution for times when, for example, no shots were taken.

-To be able to access groups of shots, we use the fourth table, which saves sets of shot numbers together with some other meta-information (e.g. sample used) in the database.
-These are grouped by month and year in a YYYYMM format and use a composite key of DDHHMMSS (D=day, H=hour, M=minute, S=seconds) to group a larger amount of items per row.
+To be able to access groups of shots, we use the fourth \textit{Comments} table, which saves sets of shot numbers together with some other meta-information (e.g. sample used) in the database.
+These are grouped by month, M, and year, Y, in a YYYYMM format and use a composite key of DDHHMMSS (D=day, H=hour, M=minute, S=seconds) to group a larger amount of items per row.
 This way all shots from one experiment or of a certain day can be grouped together.
-We also use this table to gather all shots of a day into a group by a DDHHMMSS=DD420000 key.
+We also use this table to gather all shots of a day into a group using a DDHHMMSS=DD420000 key.
+The creation of this extra table makes it easy to group shots together or access all shots from a certain time range, something that can be more difficult in NoSQL databases.

-All of the information in the table should be written only once and afterwards there should be no need to modify them.
-There are also only limited amounts of joins between tables that are needed, therefore a No-SQL database works well for our purposes, while providing scalability and excellent performance.
+In our case all of the information in the database is written only once and afterwards only read back.
+Table joins, as used in relational databases, are not necessary.
+At most only one cross-table lookup is required, either looking up shots from an entry in the comment table or looking up settings from a shot.
+Therefore, a NoSQL database works very well for our purposes, while providing scalability and excellent performance.